slatedocs/slate/source/includes/_rest_api.md

 `PUT /users/update_mmp`

-Market maker protection is available on demand to RMM.
-More info [here](https://guides.delta.exchange).
+Channel provides updates when MMP is triggered.
+Market maker protection is available to registered market makers by default.
+Others can reach out to support for getting access to MMP.
+More info [here](https://guides.delta.exchange/delta-exchange-user-guide/market-makers-guide/market-maker-protection).

 > Body parameter